 ARCS Foundation Oregon was founded in 2004 by a group of women philanthropists dedicated to advancing science and technology.
 Today, we are one of 15 Chapters in the United States that provides financial awards to academically outstanding students who are U.S. citizens studying to complete PhD degrees in science, technology, engineering, and math (STEM) at Oregon's top research Universities - Oregon Health & Science University, Oregon State University, and the University of Oregon.
 Our Chapter is led by accomplished women who believe that "Science is the Solution."

-There will be a time when renewable energy is abundant and affordable, when cures for common diseases like cancer, diabetes, Alzheimer’s and HIV/AIDS will be found, when clean water will be accessible by all and clean living will be ubiquitous, when mankind will be safe in the face of cataclysmic forces of nature.
-And the people who will make that happen are researching now to understand the root causes of problems and to apply their intelligence and ingenuity to answer the great questions in science, engineering and medicine.
+Since 2004, we have awarded over $5.5 million to 331 young scientists.
+Through their research and collaborations, ARCS scholars are discovering answers to some of today's most complex scientific questions.
+By supporting these top young scientists, we have hope for a better future.
+A future when renewable energy is abundant and affordable, when cures for common diseases like cancer, diabetes, Alzheimer’s and HIV/AIDS will be found, when clean water will be accessible by all and clean living will be ubiquitous, when mankind will be safe in the face of cataclysmic forces of nature.
+We take great pride in the accomplishments of our scholars and the impact we know they will have on our collective future.

 ARCS Foundation Oregon embraces inclusive excellence as a core value critical to science and innovation.
 We believe that science is the solution to many of the world's most pressing problems, and diverse perspectives are critical to achieving those solutions.
 We commit to ensuring that inclusive excellence is honored and upheld within our membership and in our relationships with partner institutions.